 Versioning Android apps

 If you need to improve the versioning scheme of your android app, then you are reading the right story.
-Let’s discover together some good practices and their advantages.
+Let’s discover together some best practices and their advantages.

 There is something in the software world called Semantic Versioning.
 It consists of a couple of conventions to assign version numbers to your software.
 You can (or maybe should) read all the details here.